benstratton6/quantumResources/index.md

 ## Quantum Resources

 This is a collection of notes I have made throughout my PhD on various relevant topics to my research.
-I have written things in the way that I have understood them them.
+I have written things in the way that I have understood them.
 I thought I would share them in the hope that someone else might find them useful.

 Note:
 - If you see 💭, hover to get some more information.